MariusAAROS/Text2Stories/README.md

 Text2Stories/
 │
-├── Data/                       # Use-Case-Specific Data for the RAG ├── demo/                       # Link to the demonstration video ├── images/                     # Diagrams and visual assets ├── Knowledge/                  # Knowledge Base for the RAG (vectorized data)
+├── Data/                       # Use-Case-Specific Data for the RAG ├── Dataset/                    # Dataset used in the paper's experiments ├── demo/                       # Link to the demonstration video ├── images/                     # Diagrams and visual assets ├── Knowledge/                  # Knowledge Base for the RAG (vectorized data)